-The other built features of the Precinct - the pisé, slab and stone buildings - are all in extremely poor condition and are not considered to be important in demonstrating the principle characteristics of their kinds as there are several other examples within the ACT of the same building techniques and styles that are in much better condition and much better examples.
+The other built features of the Precinct - the pisé, slab and stone buildings - are all in extremely poor condition and are not considered to be important in demonstrating the principle characteristics of their kinds as there are several other examples within the ACT of the same building techniques and styles that are in much better condition and much better examples; such as Rosebud Apiary and Surrounds, Tralee and Couranga Homesteads and the Orroral Woolshed for slab buildings as well as Nil Desperandum, Rose Cottage and Hill Station for pise buildings.
 The pisé building does demonstrate important characteristics of the building technique - such as the building up of the walls in layers, joining different sections of walls, and methods of integrating walls and doors - however, these characteristics are only evident due to its advanced state of deterioration as the protective external render has fallen away from most of the walls and as the pisé matrix weathers its reveals weak points in the structure where sections are joined or other features intrude into the material.

 There is also evidence of mining activities within the Precinct and while such activities are an important part of Australia's history, the mining features within the Precinct are very minor examples and only demonstrate a few characteristics of the class.
-There are significant examples regionally, such as Kiandra and Captains Flat, that are excellent examples of different mining activities and contain characteristics of the entire range of historic mining sites, including the small scale test pits and small scale alluvial mining that are found in the Precinct.
+There are significant examples regionally, such as Kiandra and Captains Flat, that are excellent examples of different mining activities and contain characteristics of the entire range of historic mining sites, including the small scale test pits and small scale alluvial mining that are found in and around the Precinct.